smartcrib/password-scrambler-ws/sCribManager/misc/readme.txt

 START
-1. scribTCPServer is started and it spawns TCPServer and QueueManager
+1. scribManager is started and it spawns TCPServer and QueueManager
 2. TCPServer gets ready for requests from rest (outbound facing restfull API)
 3. QueueManager creates a storage class Queues() starts DeviceJanitor()
 4. QueueManager is ready to accept data from TCPServer()